 Job Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), broadcast technicians are expected to see a 6% decline in employment from 2014-2024.
-Meanwhile, sound engineering technicians were expected to see an 8% increase in employment for the same time period, while audio and video equipment technicians were expected to see a 12% increase in employment, according to the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), broadcast technicians are expected to see a 1% little to no change in employment from 2018-2028.
+Meanwhile, sound engineering technicians were expected to see an 2% increase in employment for the same time period, while audio and video equipment technicians were expected to see a 12% increase in employment, according to the BLS.

 The BLS reported that some careers in the broadcasting industry may require education ranging from a high school diploma to a 4-year degree in a broadcasting specialty (www.bls.gov).
 As such, students graduating from associate degree programs in broadcast technology may transfer to bachelor's degree programs or seek employment.
 Broadcast engineers, technicians and production personnel can also earn certification through the Society of Broadcast Engineers (SBE) in operations, broadcast networking, engineering and broadcast specializations.